 D1.1 Explain the importance of various sampling techniques for collecting data from a representative sample of a population.

-Skill: Explain the Importance of Various Sampling Techniques
+Skill: Explaining the Importance of Various Sampling Techniques

 In the junior grades, it is important to provide students with a variety of opportunities to plan a data collection.
 Teachers should question students throughout this stage to help them understand the importance of choosing the right type of inquiry and data to answer the question of interest, as well as the importance of identifying the population to be surveyed and, if necessary, the sample.
 This will encourage students to develop the critical thinking skills that will be most useful in the fourth stage of the inquiry process.